Neutron star structure with a new force between quarks

 Here, we consider minimal extensions of the Standard Model (SM) that give rise to new, short-range interactions between quarks.
-In particular, we consider U(1)$_X$ extensions that couple to baryon number; such models have proven popular in searches for light hidden sectors in low-energy accelerator experiments~\cite{Alexander2016arXiv160808632A}.
-If that symmetry is spontaneously broken to give a gauge boson $X$ no lighter than $\sim 600\,{\rm MeV}$, then the new interaction is largely shielded from constraints from low-energy experiments.
-In particular, its contribution to the nucleon-nucleon (NN) force can be hidden within the short-distance repulsion of the phenomenological NN force in the SM, recalling, e.g., the repulsive hard core of the Reid potential at separations of $r_{\rm hc}=0.5\,{\rm fm}$~\cite{Reid1968AnPhy..50..411R}, yet it can modify the the neutron matter equation of state (EoS) at supranuclear densities, i.e., beyond the saturation number density of ordinary nuclear matter, $n_{\rm sat}$~\footnote{In effective field theory (EFT) language, its effect is embedded within a low-energy constant at renormalization scales below $\mu < M_X$, but $X$ becomes an active degree of freedom at scales above $\mu > M_X$.
+In particular, we consider U(1)$_X$ extensions that couple to baryon number $B$; such models have proven popular in searches for light hidden sectors in low-energy accelerator experiments~\cite{Alexander2016arXiv160808632A} because the possibility that the neutrino has a Majorana mass predicates that the $B-L$ symmetry of the SM is broken.
+If $B$ symmetry is spontaneously broken to give a gauge boson $X$ no lighter than a few hundred MeV, then the new interaction is largely shielded from constraints from low-energy experiments.
+In particular, its contribution to the nucleon-nucleon ($NN$) force can be hidden within the short-distance repulsion of the phenomenological $NN$ force in the SM, recalling, e.g., the repulsive hard core of the Reid potential at separations of $r_{\rm hc}=0.5\,{\rm fm}$~\cite{Reid1968AnPhy..50..411R}, yet it can modify the the neutron matter equation of state (EoS) at supranuclear densities, i.e., beyond the saturation number density of ordinary nuclear matter, $n_{\rm sat}$~\footnote{In effective field theory (EFT) language, its effect is embedded within a low-energy constant at renormalization scales below $\mu < M_X$, but $X$ becomes an active degree of freedom at scales above $\mu > M_X$.
 In the current context we suppose $X$ is explicit if $k_F c$ is not grossly smaller than $M_X$}.
 We expect these models to be accompanied by electromagnetic signatures, such as, e.g., brighter kilonovae, due to $X-\gamma$ mixing, but reserve this for later work~\cite{UsUpcoming}.